-Always factor in about 10% of the purchase price to cover acquisition costs.
-Stamp duty is 2% of the property price, and 5% is owed to the Ministry of Lands and Natural Resources.
+Always factor in about 10 percent of the purchase price to cover acquisition costs.
+Stamp duty is 2 percent of the property price, and 5 percent is owed to the Ministry of Lands and Natural Resources.
 Different rules apply if you buy a property in a company name.

-For transaction costs, factor in another 2.5% to cover miscellaneous fees like borrowing costs and unexpected expenses.
-If you decide to earn a rental income from your property, you must collect a 12.5% sales tax from your tenant and pay this to the government, along with a fee of about 7-10% to your property manager if you want them to manage the rental on your behalf.
+For transaction costs, factor in another 2.5 percent to cover miscellaneous fees like borrowing costs and unexpected expenses.
+If you decide to earn a rental income from your property, you must collect a 12.5 percent sales tax from your tenant and pay this to the government, along with a fee of about 7-10 percent to your property manager if you want them to manage the rental on your behalf.

 If you own property in an urban area, municipal rates to cover refuse collection will set you back around $200 per year.

-There are no property taxes in Vanuatu, only rental income tax, at around 12.5%.
+There are no property taxes in Vanuatu, only rental income tax, at around 12.5 percent.

 Seek specialized assistance for your property hunt

 You don’t have to go through your Vanuatu property hunt alone.
-We recommend you look for real estate services and speak to a qualified and experienced real estate agent who will have the local knowledge of laws and requirements and be able to present you with the best options available, either commercial or residential property.
+We recommend you look for services provided by a professional real estate team and speak to a qualified and experienced real estate agent who will have the local knowledge of laws and requirements and be able to present you with the best options available, either commercial or residential property.

 Why consider tapping into the Vanuatu real estate market?

-Investing in property in Vanuatu has plenty of perks, including owning a home in paradise, no property or income tax, and a stable property market with the opportunity to earn back on your investment in returns.
+Investing in property in Vanuatu has plenty of perks, Investing in property in Vanuatu has plenty of perks, including owning a home in paradise with facilities like a swimming pool or beachfront access, no property or income tax, and a stable property market with the opportunity to earn back on your investment in returns.
 You can also find real estate services to manage rental properties and earn a rental income.
-Rental income tax in Vanuatu is 12.5%.
+Rental income tax in Vanuatu is 12.5 percent.

 What's the real estate market like in Vanuatu?

 The Vanuatu property market is stable, with minor fluctuations.
 There are many property types on offer at a fraction of the price in countries like Australia or New Zealand.
-We recommend contacting a real estate agency, as they will have the local knowledge of the best property types to purchase, making it easier for you to buy your dream Vanuatu house in the South Pacific.
-There are different property types to buy in Vanuatu.
-Some investors want to purchase Vanuatu houses located by unspoiled beaches, while others prefer to search for Vanuatu property reduced opportunities.
+We recommend contacting a real estate team, as they will have the local knowledge of the best property types to purchase, making it easier for you to buy your dream Vanuatu house in the South Pacific.
+There are different property types to buy in Vanuatu – some investors want to purchase Vanuatu houses located by unspoiled beaches, while others prefer to search for Vanuatu property-reduced opportunities.